AaronAbhilash20/Personal-Webpage/README.md

 # Personal-Webpage
-This is a basic personal portfolio of mine
+A personal website, built using HTML, CSS and JavaScript.
+This website is currently under development.